Hemmingsson/dancemusic.wtf/README.md

 #### 🖥️ Support Devices

 The web app is tested on `macOS` in `Chrome 68`, `Safari 11`, `Firefox 61` and on `iOS 11.4`.<br>
-Let me know if you find problems with any other devices!
+Let me know if you have problems with any other devices or browsers!

 <br>